Database queries

 - Use filters to adjust queries when needed.
-Filters such as
+There are many filters in

 $wpdb->prepare